 - 8 ounces whipped topping

 - ½ cup shredded coconut

-- maraschino cherry for topping
+- maraschino cherries for serving

 - Drain the crushed pineapple juice into a large bowl, reserving the pineapple in the can.